Finite-state Independence and Normal Sequences: Fairness, selecting and shuffling

 \subsection{Selecting}

-We present the definition of a selector that we use to characterize independence of normal words, to be given in Theorem~\ref{thm:charac}.
+We present the definition of a selector that we use to characterize finite-state independence of normal words, to be given in Theorem~\ref{thm:charac}.
 Given a normal infinite word, the problem of selection is how to select symbols from an infinite word so that the word defined by the selected symbols satisfies a designated property.
 An early result of Wall~\cite{Wall49} shows that selecting the symbols of a normal word in the positions given by an arithmetical progression yields again a normal word.
-Agafonov~\cite{Agafonov68} extended Wall's result and proved that any selection by finite automata preserves normality (a complete proof can be read for~\cite[Agafonov's Theorem]{BecherHeiber13} or see the slightly more general version~\cite[Theorem 7.1]{BecherCartonHeiber15}).
+Agafonov~\cite{Agafonov68} extended Wall's result and proved that any selection by finite automata preserves normality (a complete proof can be found in~\cite[Theorem 7.1]{BecherCartonHeiber15}).
 The selections admitted by Agafonov must be performed by an oblivious $1$-deterministic $2$-automaton.
 Oblivious means that the choice of selecting or not the next symbol only depends on the current state and not on the next symbol.

 Other forms of selection by finite-automata do not preserve normality.
 For instance~\cite[Theorem 7.3]{BecherCartonHeiber15} shows that the two-sided selection rule ``select symbols in between two zeroes'' from $x$, does not preserve normality.